Fredericksburg VA: One Day Is Not Enough

 I was most interested in the Civil War Tale of Stonewall Jackson’s Arm.
 So, Walker took me on a thrilling “timeline tour” of this very strange episode in history.
 I stopped into the following attractions with him, but you can visit each on your own.

-VISIT: Chatham Manor
+Tour Chatham Manor

 Like all large homes and buildings of the day, Chatham became a Civil War hospital.
 This is where Mary Edwards Walker, the second female medical doctor in the country, and first to receive a Medal of Honor, healed the war wounded.

-Walt Whitman also served as nurse here.
+Walt Whitman also served as a nurse here.
 His poem, The Wound Dresser, draws graphically and poignantly on this experience.

 While the war was raging, Fredericksburg VA was a dangerous place to be.